zeffii/mesh_tiny_cad/README.md

 ### Updates:

   - custom icons disabled
-  - addons_contrib version of this addon is now (13-jan-2016) equal to this github release.
+  - addons_contrib version of this addon is now (27-jan-2016) equal to this github release with respect to functionality, but this repo's init file has been cleaned up more.
-  - this repo is used for development, but I update the installation zip frequently.

 __________________